What is this module about?

 The module contains one video to watch + one Excel file to capture and simulate your own model.
 It will also It will also require some time to define the capture various parameters to define your own model.

-The video contains a demo of the simulator that should allow you to use it without specific assistance.
+In addition to this video, you will find a demo of the Business Model simulator that should allow you to use it without specific assistance.
 Should you require some, Lemon Operations may offer you a paid service.
 Contact: email@example.com

 This module is probably the most difficult one of the whole curriculum.
 It requires full attention and certainly multiple iterations before getting into the final picture.